Grocery Daily Walk and Cleanliness Audit

 Restrooms are clean and odor-free

-Floors, toilets, sinks, and fixtures should be clean and free of unpleasant odors.
+Floors, sinks, toilets, and fixtures are visibly clean and free from offensive odors.

 -

-Soap, paper towels, and toilet paper are stocked
+Soap, paper towels, and toilet tissue are stocked

-All required restroom supplies should be available in adequate quantity.
+All required restroom supplies are available at usable levels.

 -